rfabbri/pd-macambira/doc/additional/pd-msg/3.pdscript/README.txt

-This is a short example how to "script" a Pd patch with pd commands.
+This is a short example that shows how to "script" a Pd patch with pd commands.
 You will need to have 'pdsend' installed, which is a command line tool for sending messages to Pd.
 There is one included in this directory which might work for you.